Are you feeling...

 As the coronavirus pandemic continues to affect our lives, it’s easy to become overwhelmed with worry, anxiety, or concerns for the future.

 Unfortunately, this actually adds to the problem.
 How?
 First, it reduces our peace of mind and confidence about getting through this.
 Second, it blocks our ability to choose wisely and act effectively.
 And third, it even reduces the effectiveness of our own immune systems.

-So what can we do to deal with the fears and cope with the challenges, as we go through these uncertain times?
+So what can we do to deal with our fears and isolation -- and still find ways to thrive -- as we go through these uncertain times?
 Here's our best advice:

 1) Take care of yourself